Station Residents Work Science, Get Ready for Crew Swap

-Category: Space Hits: 0The waning gibbous Moon is pictured above the Earth’s horizon as the International Space Station orbited 262 miles above eastern China.
+Category: Space Hits: 8The waning gibbous Moon is pictured above the Earth’s horizon as the International Space Station orbited 262 miles above eastern China.

 The seven Expedition 66 crew members living and working aboard the International Space Station focused on a variety of microgravity research today while preparing to split up this month.
 Back on Earth, four commercial crew astronauts are preparing for their launch to the orbiting lab from Kennedy Space Center.